modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 Analogously to models, streams can also be manipulated from the Dashboard.
 Selecting the "Streams" tab under Model Manage displays the following view:

 ![Streams](images/Streams.png)
 *On the left, existing Stream Descriptors are displayed.
 New Stream Descriptors can be added and existing ones edited from this view.
-The example above displays a simple file stream, which will load the `input_data.jsons` file located in the `/root/data directory` of the Engine Docker container.*
+The example above displays a simple file stream, which will load the `schemaInputArrayDouble.jsons` file located in the `/tmp/data/` directory of the Engine Docker container.*

 ### <a name="section-engine-parameters"></a>Engine Parameters
 Engine parameters, such as the number of Engine instances currently running, as well as information about the model, are displayed on the Dashboard Engine tab.

 ### <a name="section-running-a-model-in-fastscore"></a>Running a Model in FastScore
 When using the Dashboard, models will begin scoring as soon as both the model and input/output streams are set from the Engine tab, and no further action from the user is required.
 Various statistics about performance and memory usage are displayed on the Engine tab.

-To run a model using the FastScore CLI, use the `fastscore job` sequence of commands:
+To run a model using the FastScore CLI, use the `fastscore run` sequence of commands:
+* `fastscore use engine-1` selects the Engine where we will deploy the model.
+* `fastscore engine reset` refreshes the Engine to make it ready for deployment.

-  * `fastscore job run <model-name> <input-stream-name> <output-stream-name>` runs the model named `<model-name>` with the specified input and output streams.
+* `fastscore run <model-name> <input-stream-name> <output-stream-name>` runs the model named `<model-name>` with the specified input and output streams.
+* `fastscore run <model-name> rest: rest:` You can also use `rest:` instead of the stream name to deploy the model with a generated REST endpoint.
+* `fastscore model interact` allows you to send sample data and recieve the output back from the CLI.
-  * `fastscore job stop` halts the currently running model.
+* `fastscore engine stop` halts the currently running model.
-  * `fastscore job status` and `fastscore job statistics` display various information about the currently running job.
+* `fastscore engine inspect`  displays the status of the Engine.
+If the Engine is in the `ERROR` state, view the Docker Logs to view the error message.

 Some of the statistics displayed by the `fastscore job statistics` command, such as memory usage, are also shown on the Dashboard.

 This concludes the FastScore Getting Started guide.
+Now that you're familar with FastScore, check out our guide on [Conforming and Deploying a Model](LINK) for a detailed walkthrough to help you get your model ready for deployment in FastScore!

 Additional FastScore API documentation is available at [https://opendatagroup.github.io/Reference/FastScore%20API/](https://opendatagroup.github.io/Reference/FastScore%20API/).
 Happy scoring!